splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/52-gen-ai.md

 ## Conversations

 You can also create conversations to keep track of prior context.
-This uses the following functions and procedures.
+This uses functions and procedures with the following signatures:

 ```c++
 // Start a conversation with